jeffbarish/wax-manual/source/edit.rst

 Save button
 -----------
 The Save button is a "double button".
 It has two functions available.
 The down arrow on the part of the double button to the right is used for choosing the function.
 Wax tries to anticipate the correct function and it sensitizes or desensitizes parts of the double button to forbid operations that do not make sense.
 Thus, when you enter Edit mode with a work selected, Wax anticipates that you are going to want to save a revision, so the button is set to "Save revision".
 If you actually want to save a new work, use the down arrow to select "Save new" and then click the left part of the button.
 When you are creating a new work, the Save button is set to "Save new".
 The "Create" button works in the same manner.
-Its alternative function is "Add CD".
+Its alternative function is "Add".
 Details appear :ref:`below<edit-add-cd>`.

 The Save button becomes sensitive when the current state of Edit mode is savable.
 When you are creating a new work, it is savable when the specification is complete.
 When you are revising an existing work, it is savable when you have made a change.
 Possible changes include: